Complex integration

 $$ \begin{matrix}\gamma : [a,b] \mapsto \mathbb{C}\\ \;\;\;\;\; \;\;\;\;\;\;\; x \mapsto \gamma(x) \end{matrix}$$

-Now we divide the interval [a, b] in n parts zi such that z0a, and zn=b
+Now we split the interval [a, b] in n parts z

 For each subinterval we take \( E_{i}=f(\zeta_{i})(z_{i}-z_{i-1}), \; i=1,..,n\).